 What is Black Sesame Ice Cream Made Of?

-I also experimented using a little honey, but it really overpowered the black sesame, no matter how little I used.
-The family have now unanimously tasted and approved the recipe below: not too rich and lighter with milk rather than with cream and as little sugar as I dare.
+The family have now unanimously tasted and approved the recipe below.
+This black sesame ice cream is not too rich and made lighter with mainly milk rather than with cream.

 How to Make Black Sesame Ice Cream

-Full printable recipe with video below.
+See full printable recipe with video below.

 While the milk is heating in a saucepan, whisk together the yolks and sugar until pale and creamy.